lgrahl/saltyrtc-meta/Chunking.md

 the SaltyRTC WebRTC task.
 It allows the user to split up large binary messages into multiple chunks of a certain size.

+This specification has been created originally to work around the current size limitation of WebRTC data channel messages, but it can also be used in other, generic contexts.

 ## Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",